 Overlooking the harbor stands the exclusive Grand Hotel Excelsior Victoria erected in 1834, built in the same place where the villa of the Roman Emperor Augustus was standing.

-Next to the water, on the harbor itself, is the famous Bar-Restaurant Ruccio, when in 1953 a film starring the incredible Sophia Loren “Pane, Amore e fantasia” (bread, love, and fantasy) was shot.
+Next to the water, on the harbor itself, is the famous Bar-Restaurant Ruccio.
+In 1953, a film starring the incredible Sophia Loren, “Pane, Amore e fantasia” (bread, love, and fantasy), was shot.

 The entrance of the Bar Ruccio

 At the side of Marina Piccola is the beach area of Sorrento.
 Years ago, the narrow stretches of beach lined with black volcanic sand were only for the customers of the hotels above the Tuff cliffs.
 But later, they opened their doors to all locals and tourists.
 As the beach line is very narrow, they are wooden bridges and stone piers over the water as a sundeck area with sun loungers and umbrellas.
 The beach clubs have restaurants and bars open for lunch and dinner, where you can eat fresh seafood and enjoy the sunset over a cocktail.